ligolang/ligo/gitlab-pages/docs/language-basics/types.md

 calls for a more precise name.
 This increases readability and maintainability of your smart contracts.
-For example we can choose to alias a string type as an animal breed - this will allow us to comunicate our intent with added clarity.
+For example we can choose to alias a string type as an animal breed - this will allow us to communicate our intent with added clarity.

 <Syntax syntax="pascaligo">